farmOS/farmOS/docs/development/module/quick.md

     Expects a keyed array of strings to concatenate together, along with an optional array of keys that should be prioritized in case the full string won't fit.
+  - `entityLabelsSummary($entities, $cutoff)` - Generate a summary of entity
+    labels.
+Example: "Asset 1, Asset 2, Asset 3 (+ 15 more)".
+Note that this
+    does NOT sanitize the entity labels.
+It is the responsibility of downstream code to do so, if it is printing text to the page.
 - `QuickTermTrait`
   - `createTerm($values)` - Creates and returns a new term entity from an array of values.